near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 ### No incurred cost for core MT behavior

-MT contracts should be implemented in a way to avoid extra gas fees for serialization & deserialization of `approvals` for calls to `mt_*` methods other than `mt_tokens`.
+MT contracts should be implemented in a way to avoid extra gas fees for serialization & deserialization of `approved_account_ids` for calls to `mt_*` methods other than `mt_tokens`.
 See `near-contract-standards` [implementation of `ft_metadata` using `LazyOption`](https://github.com/near/near-sdk-rs/blob/c2771af7fdfe01a4e8414046752ee16fb0d29d39/examples/fungible-token/ft/src/lib.rs#L71) as a reference example.